matoanbach/System-Design/System Design By Alex Xu/Chapter-1/chapter1.md

 All data-modifying operations like insert, update, delete will come to the master database, and only read operation will come to the slaves.

-Because applications are required to read more than write, then there are usually more masters than slaves.
+Because applications are required to read more than write, then there are usually more slaves than masters.

 <img src="https://github.com/matoanbach/System-Design-Notes/blob/main/System%20Design%20By%20Alex%20Xu/Chapter-1/pics/figure1-5.png">